 Interestingly in the 1850s both Marcus Sparlings and Robet Hunts manuals refer back to Cundell’s process and both misquote the original Iodizing solution.
-17 grains of silver nitrate.
-As 400 grain of potassium Iodide 100 grains of common salt
+As 17 grains of silver nitratein an ounce of distilled water and 400 grain of potassium Iodide with 100 grains of common salt

-In one pint of water in other words double the strength of Cundell’s original instructions.
+In one pint of distilled water in other words double the strength of Cundell’s original instructions.

 “There is considerable latitude in the degree of dilution in which these salts may be used, and also in the manner and order of their application; but as the thickness and regularity of the coating depend upon the strength of the solution of nitrate of silver and upon the manner in which it is applied, I think it ought by all means to be applied first, before the surface of the paper is disturbed; and I am inclined to believe, that if the solution be used of double the strength suggested by Mr. Talbot, the coating will be found more perfect and continuous, and will produce better pictures.
 I use, accordingly, a solution of the strength of thirty grains to the ounce of distilled water”